A brief summary

 The aim is the implementation of the Varosha ecopolis and the transformation of Famagusta into a thriving cultural, economic and environmental hub.
 Yet, the road is sure to be a bumpy one, after 43 years of separation there will certainly be many obstacles along the way as a result.
 And that’s exactly what makes it an interesting film subject.

 Waking Famagusta - a documentary

-Waking Famagusta is a new documentary film by Cypriot-American filmmaker, Vasia Markides, which tells the story of her mother’s birthplace, held captive by Turkish forces for over 40 years, and her fight to reclaim and ignite its future through an environmental movement like none other.
-The film has garnered international attention from news organizations worldwide, including a well-received feature in BBC Magazine along with write-ups on CNN and Al-Jazeera.
+Waking Famagusta has garnered international attention from news organizations worldwide, including a well-received feature in BBC Magazine along with write-ups on CNN and Al-Jazeera.
 From local Cypriot city councils to Ivy League classrooms in the U.S., Waking Famagusta has sparked conversation about the way we live and our ever-changing times.
-As well, the film has shined a bright light on a nearly forgotten ghost-city, weaving its way into recent peace talks involving Turkey and the UN, which have alluded to the possible return of the Cypriot district, Varosha, Famagusta.
-As such, we, the filmmakers, are looking to complete Waking Famagusta by fall of 2017, in an effort to deliver our message of sustainability, opportunity, and hope, to a wider and eager audience.
+The film has shined a bright light on a nearly forgotten ghost-town, weaving its way into on and off peace talks involving Cyprus, Turkey and the UN, which have alluded to the possible return of the abandoned Cypriot district.

 Contact: Vasia Markides -- email@example.com